niraskmat/qpurpose/README.md

 ## Task info

 - Tasks are represented by the variables: title [str], description [str], start_date, due_date, and completed [bool].
-  Dates can be datetime, YYYY-MM-DD, YYYY/MM-DD, DD-MM-YYYY, DD/MM/YYYY.
+  Dates can be standard datetime strings, YYYY-MM-DD, YYYY/MM-DD, DD-MM-YYYY, or DD/MM/YYYY.

 ---